Nonlinear Coupling between Motional Modes in Trapped Ion Quantum Processors: Results

 \subsection{\co in experimental 2D crystals}

 \paragraph*{Results in brief.} In large 2D ion crystals, nonlinear motional mode coupling (\co) is \emph{more prevalent} than in linear chains but typically \emph{slower}: the associated two-level (TL) oscillation periods $T_\text{TL}$ are often $10$--$100~\text{ms}$, well above typical two-qubit \MSGATE\ durations yet comparable to millisecond-scale interactions used in quantum simulation.
-Consequently, \co\ primarily pressures \emph{radial-mode cooling} and \emph{gate-time minimization}: improved cooling of radial motion and shorter entangling times reduce its impact on logic, while longer interactions (e.g., global couplings) can accumulate coherent effects if not mitigated.
-In contrast to linear chains---where radial modes serve as the entangling bus and soft axial modes are typically only Doppler cooled---in 2D crystals the \emph{axial} modes are the bus while \emph{low-frequency radial} modes (often only Doppler cooled) can couple to the axial branch, opening a new failure route via thermally enhanced \co.
+Consequently, \co\ primarily pressures \emph{radial-mode cooling} and \emph{gate-times}: improved cooling of radial motion and shorter entangling times reduce its impact on quantum operations, while longer interactions can accumulate coherent effects if not mitigated.
+In contrast to linear chains---where radial modes serve as the entangling bus and soft axial modes are typically only Doppler cooled---in 2D crystals the \emph{axial} modes are the bus.
+This is significant because a soft radial spectator together with an intermediate axial mode can couple to a higher-frequency axial mode, opening a failure route absent in linear chains, where two radial modes must sum to an axial mode to satisfy the resonance.

 \paragraph*{Scope, systems, and context.} In this section, we investigate \co\ in large 2D ion crystals confined in either Penning traps or radio-frequency (rf) Paul traps.
-We identify the presence of \co, quantify its strength, and evaluate its potential impact on quantum information protocols in these systems.
+Porras and Cirac showed via perturbation theory on an ideal infinite lattice that this mechanism produces temperature-dependent entangling gate errors in 2D crystals~\cite{Porras2006}.
+Here, we identify the presence of \co triads in finite crystal equilibria calculated from parameters used in experiments, quantify their strength, and evaluate their potential impact on quantum information protocols.
 2D ion crystals provide a promising route toward scaling to hundreds of qubits; their geometry enables compact lattices and has already supported large-crystal quantum simulation~\cite{Gilmore2021,Bohnet2016,McMahon2024,Wolf2024,Kiesenhofer2023,Guo2024}.
 Despite challenges such as single-ion addressing and micromotion in rf traps, recent demonstrations show high-fidelity quantum logic in small 2D arrays and indicate that micromotion errors can be engineered away via coherent gate design~\cite{Wang2015,Hou2024_2D}.
-These results suggest that 2D crystals can support large-scale quantum processing, provided key decoherence channels—including \co—are understood and mitigated.
+These results suggest that 2D crystals can support large-scale quantum processing, but may require improved cooling of radial modes and shorter gate times to mitigate \co.